MicrosoftDocs/win32/desktop-src/direct3d9/id3dxsprite--flush.md

-﻿---
+---
-Description: 'Forces all batched sprites to be submitted to the device.
-Device states remain as they were after the last call to ID3DXSprite::Begin.
-The list of batched sprites is then cleared.' ms.assetid: 'e5717bde-e339-4344-8ce7-b0c3fe118887'
+Description: Forces all batched sprites to be submitted to the device.
+Device states remain as they were after the last call to ID3DXSpriteBegin.
+The list of batched sprites is then cleared. ms.assetid: e5717bde-e339-4344-8ce7-b0c3fe118887
-title: 'ID3DXSprite::Flush method'
+title: ID3DXSpriteFlush method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXSprite::Flush method